 Teachers utilize the Teachers College curriculum to drive reading and writing instruction.
 Fundations is the core word study program, which provides a multi-sensory approach to learning letters and sounds.
 Students have an opportunity to participate in whole group instruction, independent conferences, and small group work.
 Through careful and regular assessments, students engage with books appropriate for their reading level–while teachers expose students to higher texts in order to increase their skills in decoding words and reading comprehension.

-Students have four enrichment classes each week: Physical Education, Dance, Science, and Art.
+Students have three enrichment classes each week: Physical Education, Science, and Art.
 The Arts programs allow students to learn about theory and technique, while also providing an avenue for student creativity and imagination.
 Science classes introduce students to high interest topics and provide a foundation for higher level critical thinking skills.